glance-/bootstrap-docker-builds/README.md

 # An example of an extra job
 # eduid-am is Python project repo and we want a docker image built after
 # python code succefully finishes
-# The options from the outside .jenkins.yaml file will be used unless changed
+# The options from outside extra_jobs file will be used unless explicitly set in the extra job
 extra_jobs:
   - name: eduid-am-docker
     builders: